AxK248/CMDoverWIN/README.md

 ```

 ### 2. Startup script (`init.bat`)
 Remember that the system executes `cd /d` directly into your addon's folder before starting.
-To return to the `addons.bat` menu, you **must manually** specify a relative path moving up two levels (or however deep your batch file containing the exit command is nested):
+To return to the `addons.bat` menu, you can simply write nothing, and your add-on will return you to the `addon.bat` menu.:

 ```batch
 @echo off